mesg-foundation/engine/docs/api/core.md

 #### StopServiceReply
-`StopService` API doesn't return any data.
+Reply of `StopService` API doesn't contain any data.